FREQUENTLY ASKED QUESTIONS

 • Become a Billion Oyster Project member or donate to our work!

-• Come visit our headquarters, attend an Oyster Social, buy tickets to Billion Oyster Party, and more by heading to our events page.
+• Join us for an event in the field, an Oyster Social at a partnering restaurant, buy tickets to Billion Oyster Party, and more by heading to our events page.

 How many schools do you work with?